• Approach to Resource Conservation and Circulation

 ■ Mechanically recycled PET film

-The SHIONOGI Group uses mechanically recycled PET (polyethylene terephthalate) film in the packaging (aluminum bags) of Symproic.
+SHIONOGI uses mechanically recycled PET (polyethylene terephthalate) film in the packaging (aluminum bags) of Symproic.

 Mechanically recycled PET film derives from used PET bottles that undergo several steps: selection, crushing, cleansing, and high-temperature decompression.